-Fees for Raffles International School range from AED 30,384 for FS2 which is low to mid-end, up to AED 78,408 for years 12 and 13 - very much mid-end.
+Fees for Raffles International School range from AED 30,384 for FS1 and FS2 which is low to mid-end, up to AED 78,408 for years 12 and 13 - very much mid-end.
 There is an array of additional costs and charges.
-New students will need to sit an assessment test and pay AED 1,000 (non-refundable).
-If accepted, the registration fee is AED 9,000 for FS2 and AED 10,000 for Years 1 to 13 (which is non-refundable but adjustable against the first semester's fees).
+New students will need to sit an assessment test and pay AED 500 (non-refundable).
+If accepted, the registration fee of 5% of the annual fees (which is non-refundable but adjustable against the first semester's fees).

 There is a sibling discount of 5% - applicable for the second and third child onwards with a 10% discount offered for the 4th child, 15% for the fifth child and 20% for the sixth.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.